wormhole-foundation/wormhole/docs/assumptions.md

 would risk damage to their reputation, token values, and ecosystem growth by attacking the network or neglecting their duties.

-We assume that at the present time, such incentive alignment is easy to bootstrap and get right than a separate chain, which requires carefully-designed token economy and slashing criteria.
+We assume that, at the present time, such incentive alignment is easier to bootstrap and get right than a separate chain, which requires carefully-designed token economy and slashing criteria.
 In particular, it attracts operators who care about the ecosystem beyond short-term validation rewards, resulting in a high-quality, resilient guardian set.